eladtpro/azure-ai-services-client-side/README.md

 ## <a name="con"></a>Conclusion
-In this solution, we have demonstrated how to use the client-side of Azure AI Services to enable apps to incorporate AI capabilities.
-We have shown how to transcribe, translate, summarize, and speech conversations between customers and businesses without making significant modifications to your existing apps.
-This app can be useful in various scenarios where two parties speak different languages and require simultaneous translation.
-For example, it can be employed in call centers, where the representative and the customer do not speak the same language, by bank tellers dealing with foreign clients, by doctors communicating with elderly patients who do not speak the native language well, and in other similar situations where both parties need to converse in their respective native languages.
+We demonstrated how to use Azure AI Services to enable apps to incorporate AI capabilities for transcribing, translating, summarizing, and speaking conversations between customers and businesses with minimum effort on existing apps and focusing on the client side capabilities.
+These features can be helpful in scenarios where two parties speak different languages, such as call centers, banks, and medical clinics.

 ![App](/assets/demo-full.gif)